xRiveria/Spatium/README.md

 # Techniques - K-D Tree

-Using Surface Area Heuristics, we sample N uniform positions within the AABB at each axis and pick the one with the lowest cost as the split point.
-Heavy optimizations are used here to reduce the bandwidth of individual tree nodes to improve traversal performance.
+Using Surface Area Heuristics, we sample a set number of uniform positions within the AABB along each axis and pick the one with the lowest cost as the split point.
+Heavy optimizations are used here to reduce the memory usage of individual tree nodes to improve traversal performance.

 ## Compilation